|Nutritional Guidelines (per serving)|

 Sprinkle chicken with seasoning blend and pepper.
 If the seasoning blend is salt-free, sprinkle the chicken lightly with kosher salt.

-Arrange the chicken over the spinach and then sprinkle with the diced tomato and green onion.
+Arrange the chicken over the spinach and then sprinkle with the diced tomato and green onions.

 Uncover and bake for 10 to 15 minutes longer, or until chicken is cooked to at least 165 F.

-If desired, top the chicken and tomato mixture with fresh grated parmesan cheese or shredded mozzarella about 5 minutes before the dish is ready.
+If desired, top the chicken and tomato mixture with freshly grated Parmesan cheese or shredded mozzarella about 5 minutes before the dish is ready.

 - When selecting chicken breasts, there are a variety of options ranging from your typical store-bought variety to free-range, corn-fed.
 It all depends on what your personal preferences are.
 Just keep in mind that when selecting your chicken breasts, if you do decide to go with the free-range, corn-fed option, the meat may look a bit more on the yellow side, due to the corn that the animal was fed.